icewolfz/jiMUD/docs/commands.md

 <u>#RESU</u>ME *name|pattern*
 >enable an alarm, id arguments omitted will attempt to suspend last suspended alarm

+#SET *name|pattern* state *value profile*
+>Set the fired state of trigger, if pattern omitted it will set the fired state of the last executed trigger, if value is omitted it will set the fired state to true, if trigger type is manual it will set the fired state then fire the trigger based on the new state, value must be 0, 1, true, or false, when fired state set to true when the trigger is executed it will be skipped and reset the fired state to default for next execution

 <u>#STA</u>TE *name|pattern* *state* *profile*
 >Set the state of trigger, if pattern and profile are omitted, state is set of the last executed trigger, if state omitted trigger state is set to 0, and fire state is set to not fired to ready fire the trigger